vettom/vettom.github.io/docs/Reference/Certification/DB-storege.md

 - High cost

 ## Big query
+Peta-scale data warehouse designed to injest, store, analyze and visualize
-- Serverless column store for datawarehouse using SQL
+- SQL compatible
-- Fast scaling TB in seconds
-- Query results are cached and free
+- Can read from Cloud BigTable
+-

 ## Bigtable
-No SQL Bigdata DB service.
-Handles huge data volumes with low latency Ideal for Operational and analytical applications Ideal if
+No SQL wide-column DB optimized for heavy read and write.
+Handles huge data volumes with low latency Ideal for Operational and machine learning applications.
+Data stored in key:value Ideal if
 - more than 1 TB data
 - Data is fast throughput, or rapidly changing.